tillrobin/iMGMC/IMNGS.md

 ## Description

 1323 reconstructed full-lengths 16S sequences were processed via the IMNGS analysis pipeline for its prevalence and abundance in 168,573 SRA samples (November 2017).
+More information about the output fromat you can find on [https://www.imngs.org/](https://www.imngs.org/).

 ## Data